We care about your baby’s safety

 Why is the Woombie different from regular blankets?

 We apologize that exchanges are not accepted.
 Returns are honored within 30 days of purchase.
 Items are carefully inspected upon receipt.
 Only 100% unwashed/unworn items will be eligible for return.
 Returned items must be in its original, undamaged packaging.
 Items returned that do not meet this criteria will not be refunded or returned.
 If you would like to make a Return, please send your item insured and trackable to KB Designs/Woombie Returns, 3130 Engineering Parkway, Alpharetta, GA 30004.
 Clearance items are final sale.
 There will be a 15% restock fee deducted on all returns.
 Once orders are in process, no cancellations or changes can be made.
-A $5 free shipping fee if applicable will be deducted from the return refund.
+The $5 “free shipping” fee (if applicable) will be deducted from the return refund.

 Are there any dangers involved in swaddling?